LSYS/runPyNB/README.md

 <br>
 [![DOI](https://zenodo.org/badge/520408889.svg)](https://zenodo.org/badge/latestdoi/520408889)

-`runPyNB` is a quick and dirty utility to run (and time) Jupyter notebooks from command-line.
+`runPyNB` is a quick and dirty utility to run (and time) Jupyter notebooks from command-line and makefiles.

 <!------------------- Quickstart ------------------->
 ## Quickstart